Wilfred Holmes: Later years

 Holmes became chairman of the department of engineering and mathematics at the University of Hawaii after the war, then Dean of Engineering, Dean of Administration, and Vice President, retiring from the university in 1965.
 Holmes Hall is named in his honor.
 He was author of books on submarine warfare and naval intelligence.

 Death

-Holmes died January 7, 1986, and is buried in the National Memorial Cemetery of the Pacific, Honolulu.
+Holmes died on January 7, 1986, and is buried in the National Memorial Cemetery of the Pacific, Honolulu.